 Please refer to the video at the bottom of the page for a quick adjustment.

 If attempting yourself and you still need assistance after reviewing the videos below.
-Please provide video of the noise, and pictures showing the alignment of your brake rotors and pads.
+Please provide a video of the noise, and pictures showing the alignment of your brake rotors and pads.
 This will help us understand the situation so we can better assist you.

 Possible causes of noise:

 - Disc brakes often make noise during normal operation.
-This can happen in certain situations like long descents, cold temps, etc. It is important to understand that noise in these circumstances is considered normal operation, cannot be reduced and does not require attention.
+This can happen in certain situations like long descents, cold temps, etc. It is important to understand that noise in these circumstances is considered normal operation, cannot be reduced, and does not require attention.

 - Poor alignment or centering of brake calipers.

 - Brake rotors and pads have not been bedded or broken in.

 - Brake pads or brake rotors became hot from heavy braking and glazed over.